chris5marsh/jQueryUK2015-notes/notes/mdoular-css.md

 cssstats.com is also a good tool.

+##In summary

-Simplicity conquers all.
+* Simplicity conquers all.
-Fosus on what's between the curly braces.
+* Focus on what's between the curly braces.
-Document and evolve guidelines.
+* Document and evolve guidelines.